 (c) Sidneyboot | Dreamstime.com

-Designed by the same team (Skidmore, Owings & Merrill) that designed the Willis (formerly Sears) Tower, this multiuse skyscraper is distinguished by its tapering shape and enormous X braces, which help stabilize its 100 stories.
+Designed by Skidmore, Owings & Merrill, this multipurpose skyscraper is distinguished by its tapering shape and enormous X braces, which help stabilize its 100 stories.
 Soon after it went up in 1970, it earned the nickname "Big John."
-No wonder: it's 1,127 feet tall, 1,502 feet counting its antennae.
+No wonder: it's 1,127 feet tall (1,502 feet counting its antennae).
 Packed with retail space, parking, offices, a restaurant, and residences, it has been likened to a city within a city.
-It's impressive from any angle and offers mind-boggling views from a 94th-floor observatory, where, like the Willis Tower, you can see to four states on clear days.
-Those with vertigo might prefer a seat in the Lavazza Espression Café or the bar of the 95th-floor Signature Room.
-The tab will be steep, but you don't pay the observatory fee and you'll be steady on your feet—maybe.
+Like the Willis Tower, which was designed by the same architectural team, the John Hancock Center offers views of four states on clear days.
+To see them, ascend to the 94th-floor observatory—now dubbed 360° Chicago ($19).
+While there, thrill seekers can pay an additional fee to take advantage of the tower's newest feature, The Tilt ($7), which has eight windows that tilt downward to a 30-degree angle, giving you a unique perspective on the city below.
+Those with vertigo might prefer a seat in the bar of the 95th-floor Signature Lounge; the tab will be steep, but you don't pay the observatory fee and you'll be steady on your feet.

 875 N. Michigan Ave., Chicago, Illinois, 60611, USA